everydotorg/donate-button/README.md

           description1: "With your support we will promote do things like this and that",
           description2: 'We deliver groundbreaking projects, innovative research and inspiring educational content to engage the public, support science and accelerate actions vital to the preservation of coral reefs..'
         },
+        // The widget will automatically replace the {{amount}} on the button text with the current amount selected by the user.
         button: 'Donate {{amount}} every month',
+        // The widget will automatically highlight and use the text between <action> tags to change between modes
         switch: 'Or make a <action>One Time Donation</action>' },
       oneTime: {
         logo: {
           header: 'One time donation',
+          // The widget will automatically highlight the text between <link> tags and create a link to the website indicated on `link` prop
           text: 'on <link>every.org</link>',
           link: 'https://every.org',
         },